 You’ll go through a lot of bowls while crafting your products, especially when you’re trying out different recipes or experimenting with your own formulations.
-And stainless steel is the perfect choice.
+And stainless steel is a perfect choice.

 Stainless steel is non-reactive, easily sanitized, and durable enough to stand up to fragrance, essential oils, abrasive ingredients, and just about anything else you throw at it.
-They wash up easily and can be tossed into the dishwasher.
+They wash up easily by hand or toss into the dishwasher.

 For starting out, I recommend four to six stainless steel bowls.
-Various sizes are nice, so you have options depending on what you’re crafting.
+Having various sizes is helpful.
+A girl needs options!

 - Two 3/4 quart size bowls as a good all-around size that works for most skin care products

-- One or two larger size (about 1 1/2 quart to up to 3 quart) for larger batches of bath bombs and body scrubs
+- One or two larger-sized bowls (1 1/2 quarts to up to 3 quarts) for larger batches of bath bombs and body scrubs

 - One or two tiny bowls for crafting small products like lip balms and facial products

 2. Mason Jars